Differentially private Bayesian tests: Introduction

-\textbf{Our Contributions.} The key contributions in the article are three-fold.
-Firstly, to the best of our knowledge, we provide the first-ever differentially private Bayesian testing framework.
-This is important in the light of the American Statistical Association statement on statistical significance and P-values \citep{wasserstein2016asa} that cautions against making scientific decisions solely on the basis of P-value.
-This caution arises from its lack of transparency, inability to quantify evidence in support of the null hypothesis, and incapacity to measure the importance of a result.
-Although Bayes factor-based tests are instrumental in circumnavigating the key issues regarding P-values, extending them to differentially private setup while preserving their inherent interpretability, requires substantial work.
-To that end, we carefully embed common strategies in differentially private testing, such as sub-sample and aggregate, truncated test functions, etc., within the proposed data generative mechanism.
-This ensures that the proposed Bayesian testing procedures arise naturally from the data generative models, maintaining the interpretability of the inferences.
+The key contributions in the article are three-fold.
+First, to the best of our knowledge, we introduce the first-ever differentially private objective Bayesian testing framework and ensure the consistency of the Bayes factor under the true model.
+This development is important in light of the American Statistical Association's statement on statistical significance and p-values \citep{wasserstein2016asa}, which warns against making scientific decisions based solely on p-values, due to their lack of transparency, inability to quantify evidence supporting the null hypothesis, and failure to measure the practical significance of a result.
+While Bayes factor-based tests offer a solution to many of the limitations associated with p-values, extending these tests to a differentially private setting—while preserving their inherent interpretability—presents substantial challenges.
+To address this, we integrate widely-used strategies in differentially private testing, such as sub-sample and aggregate methods and truncated test functions, within the proposed data-generative mechanism.
+This careful integration ensures that the resulting Bayesian testing procedures emerge naturally from the data generation models, maintaining the interpretability of the resulting inferences.

-Secondly, we introduced differentially private Bayes factors that rely on widely used test statistics, extending \citet{Johnson2005} in a private setup.
-We place priors directly on the non-centrality parameter of the test statistic and utilize data-driven methods for tuning the prior hyper-parameters.
-This circumvents the need for modeling the complete data generative mechanism and placing priors on potentially high-dimensional model parameters.
-This, in turn, yields key computational benefits when computing marginal likelihoods, typically involving intractable integrals under a fully parametric formulation of Bayesian testing.
-We also provide a set of sufficient conditions to establish results on Bayes factor consistency \citep{chib2016, Chatterjee2020} under the proposed framework.
+Second, we introduced differentially private Bayes factors that rely on widely-used test statistics, extending the work of \citet{Johnson2005} to a privacy-preserving framework.
+In this approach, we place priors directly on the non-centrality parameter of the test statistic and employ data-driven techniques for tuning prior hyperparameters.
+This strategy eliminates the need to model the entire data-generating process and avoids placing priors on potentially high-dimensional model parameters.
+As a result, the method offers significant computational advantages when calculating marginal likelihoods, which typically involve intractable integrals in fully parametric Bayesian testing frameworks.
+Furthermore, we establish a set of sufficient conditions to ensure the consistency of the Bayes factor \citep{chib2016, Chatterjee2020} within the proposed framework.